Want our best pricing?

 Uniformly Distributed Load (UDL)

 A UDL is a load that's distributed evenly across the whole region of a beam or slab.
 The load remains uniform throughout the element.
-This is the safest type of load distribution and recommended for pallet storage.
+This is the safest type of load distribution and is recommended for pallet storage.

 Line Load